jmaberk/BO_with_E3I/README.md

 # BO_with_E3I

+This code runs the Exploration Enhanced Expected Improvement acquisition functions against other common acquisition functions.
+The paper describing the algorithm has been submitted for review to the ECML 2018 conference.
-NOTE: Code here is functional but activelty being commented and updated to make it easier to understand and use.
+NOTE: The code here is functional but activelty being commented and updated to make it easier to understand and use.

 ## System Requierments